 6. Define Level of significance.

-The probability ' α ' that a random value of the statistics't' belongs to the critical region is known evel of significance.
-In other words, level of significance is the size of the Type I error.
+The probability ' α ' that a random value of the statistics't' belongs to the critical is known as the level of significance.
+In otherwords, level of significance is the size Type I error.

 7. Define Null hypothesis